Skip to main content

 C is the common languge of the systems programming world.
 Every operating system and its associated system libraries in common use is written in C, and every system provides a C compiler.
 To stop the language diverging across each of these systems where each would be sure to make numerous incompatible changes, a strict standard has been written for the language.

-This page titled 2: Binary and Number Representation is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Ian Wienand via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: Binary and Number Representation is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Ian Wienand via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?